fooplugins/fooconvert/readme.txt

 - Increase Conversion Rates: Turn more visitors into paying customers!
 - Boost Lead Generation: Capture more qualified leads for your business!
 - Optimize Sales Funnel: Streamline your sales process for better results!
-- Sell More Products: Generate more revenue with high-converting widgets!
+- Sell More Products: Generate more revenue with high-converting popups!
 - Data-Driven Decisions: Make informed choices based on real-time analytics!

 = FooConvert PRO Features =

 PRO features that make FooConvert even more powerful!
 Features include:

-- Longer retention period for widget analytics.
-You can now track widget performance as long as your like!
+- Longer retention period for analytics.
+You can now track performance as long as your like!
-- More advanced widget analytics, including:
+- More advanced analytics, including:
   - Clicks and click-through-rates.
   - Conversions and conversion rates.
   - Engagement sentiment and engagement ratios (positive and negative).